 The most common cause of heel pain is plantar fasciitis.
 The plantar fascia is a band of tissue on the bottom of the foot and inserts into the heel.
 This tissue can be damaged, torn or overloaded with increased activity levels on the foot, or increased body weight.
 Microdamage and swelling occurs under the heel, leading to increased collagen turnover and scar tissue formation.
 This causes chronic thickening of the plantar fascia that can easily be identified by scanning the foot with the use of diagnostic ultrasound.

 How can South West Podiatry help resolve your heel pain?

-Our experienced podiatry team will assess your foot in an initial consultation and provide you with an appropriate management plan which may include:
+Our experienced Foot & Ankle team will assess your concern during an initial consultation and provide you with an appropriate management plan that may include:

 Insurance and Fee’s

 We accept most major private medical insurance companies including BUPA, Vitality, WPA, Cigna, AVIVA and Simply Health.
 A full list of our consultation fee’s including self-pay can be found here: Insurance and Fee’s.
 Our Podiatry team are health care professional council registered, meaning they are required to maintain professional standards and continued professional development.
 As an organisation we have invested in the latest diagnostic technology in order to help our podiatry team, help you.
 We have onsite diagnostic ultrasound available at Maidenhead and Earlsfield clinics.
 Infra-red pressure analysis available at Maidenhead and Earlsfield clinics with treadmill examinations.